TheBeachMaster/csharplang/docsgen/source/includes/lexical-structure.md

 ### Grammar notation

-The lexical and syntactic grammars are presented in Backus-Naur form using the notation of the ANTLR grammar tool.
+The lexical and syntactic grammars are presented in Backus-Naur form using the notation of the bash grammar tool.

 ### Lexical grammar